WoTTsecurity/agent/README.md

 **WARNING:** WoTT is currently in beta.
 Use in production at your own risk.

 IoT is becoming a global phenomenom.
 Virtually any device can now be connected to the internet from smart TVs to fridges with many developers looking to create their own IoT technology.
 However with more connectivity comes more security risks; with IoT devices providing more gateways for network attacks and fraudulent access (see [these](https://www.bbc.co.uk/news/technology-38364077) [news](https://www.bbc.co.uk/news/technology-48664251) articles).

+For questions, please post them on our [forum thread](https://www.raspberrypi.org/forums/viewtopic.php?f=41&t=243538&sid=d378b110564b4773048c73fcb6679201) on the Raspberry Pi Forum.

 ## What is the WoTT Agent and what does it do?

 **TL;DR:** Providing simplified security for IoT developers

 WoTT aims to reduce that vulnerability by providing the security for you so that you can focus on your development.
 We want IoT developers to be able to develop their technology comfortable in the knowledge that their devices are secure from end-to-end.

 To do this, WoTT provides a few things:

  * Simplified encryption of device communication
  * Cryptographic identity for your devices (verifying the identity of an accessing device)
  * Enabling the removal of hard coded credentials from your applications and firmware and allowing you greater control of credentials through WoTT

 ### WoTT provided certificates

 In order to facilitate encrypted communication between two peers, we need a cryptographic certificate.
 WoTT provides this through the agent [1].
 This serves both as a means for enabling encrypted communication, as well as giving each unique device a recognisable identity.
 It is this identity and its associated certificate that we use to secure and verify inter-device connection.

 With the WoTT Agent certificate installed on a device, we can then establish connections to other devices and services by using the certificate to cryptographically prove the identity of said device [2].
 **Note**, this is *not* the same as how your browser works.
 In this scenario, the client (i.e. your browser) verifies that the remote server (e.g. https://www.google.com) is actually being served from Google’s server and not an impersonator.
 There is however no way for Google to cryptographically verify who you are- hence why you are required by Google to login with your details to access your email.

 WoTT's Agent allows you to bypass the need for username/passwords by providing a certificate unique to your device that can be used to verify your identity.
 It is through these certificates that WoTT secures your devices and allows them to communicate with each other.